mkess-ivy/svncrwns-site-v2/_pages/connect.md

   position: 58%

 ---
-Leave us some details about what you’re interested in below, or send us an \[email\](mailto:hello@svncrwns.com).
+Leave us some details about what you’re interested in below, or send us an email.
 We typically respond within 72 hours.